 Have you been looking forward to returning to in-person meetings?
 Maybe you want to avoid them?
 Returning to in-person meetings after a long period of working from home can be a challenge.
 That is true even for people who miss being in-person.
 Shifting from working from home, to hybrid work, or full-time in person is an adjustment for everyone.
 Moreover, it is a bigger challenge for people who experience sensory overload or sensory sensitives.
-Make people comfortable on your team with sensory-friendly in-person meetings.
+According to a research article titled, “Connections Between Sensory Sensitivities in Autism; the Importance of Sensory Friendly Environments for Accessibility and Increased Quality of Life for the Neurodivergent Autistic Minority” by Heidi Morgan (2019), approximately 95% of adults with Autism Spectrum Disorder (ASD) report co-occurring sensory differences that impact their day to day life 1.
+Make your in-person meeting sensory-friendly to include the neurodivergent community!

 Make the meeting environment comfortable